bfeist/vite-express-ts/README.md

 npm run start
 ```

-This runs a simple `node ./.local/express/dist/api.js` command.

-Note: the express server
+This runs a simple `node ./.local/express/dist/api.js` command to start the express server that serves the `/api/v1` endpoints.

 ### Deploy via Docker